Speakers & Workshops

 Maryville College

-This presentation aims to explore how Blount County Juvenile Court and Maryville College (Maryville, Tennessee) are building a co-learning environment directed towards a shared vision of sustainable and trauma-responsive supervised visitation.
+This presentation explores how Blount County Juvenile Court and Maryville College (Maryville, Tennessee) are building a co-learning environment centered on a shared vision of sustainable and trauma-responsive supervised visitation.
 Courts and colleges often operate with different timelines, priorities, and definitions of success.
-Therefore, establishing shared goals, regular dialogue, and adaptive processes bridge these gaps and create more responsive programming.
+Establishing shared goals, maintaining regular dialogue, and implementing adaptive processes help bridge these gaps and create more responsive programming.

 Tammy Hopper, MSW, CYC-P